 By Talek Nantes from Travels with Talek

-When it comes to Florida landmarks, you can’t do better than the iconic Art Deco District of South Beach in Miami, designated a National Register District since 1979.
+Regarding Florida landmarks, you can’t do better than the iconic Art Deco District of South Beach in Miami, designated a National Register District since 1979.

-The district lies between 5th and 23rd streets along Ocean Drive and consists of over 800 buildings painted in the fabulous tropical pastel colors of sea blue, canary yellow, flamingo pink, and lime green.
+The district lies between the 5th and 23rd streets along Ocean Drive and consists of over 800 buildings painted in the fabulous tropical pastel colors of sea blue, canary yellow, flamingo pink, and lime green.
 Strolling the area makes for the perfect South Beach walk.

 The Miami Design Preservation League gives tours of these beautiful buildings explaining their history and showcasing their graceful beauty.
 These tours can be booked at the Art Deco Welcome Center on Ocean Drive.

 It’s easy to get to the Art Deco District.
 The area lies about 20 minutes from the Miami International airport.
 It’s on Miami Beach, an island, so you must cross one of the bridges connecting Miami Beach to Miami’s mainland.
 Once there, there are many entertainment options including dining, museums, and, of course, the beach.

 A visit to Miami wouldn’t be complete without exploring South Beach.
 This famous section of Miami Beach is iconic and has been the setting for countless movies.
 When you picture Miami, you probably visualize South Beach because it’s known for its beach, nightlife, and restaurants.

 South Beach comprises the southern tip of Miami Beach, typically from around 22nd street and south.
 This area is full of the art deco buildings mentioned above, giving Miami its character.
 Art and culture are a big part of the city, seen throughout the decor in the hotels, the culinary fusions, and the architecture in buildings.